davekinkead/philosophy/Models of Democracy.md

   - unity of the working class (until class disappears)
   - end of class privilege (abolition of scarcity)
   - increased productivity

+## Competitive Elitism

+Weber argued that a liberal polity can only be defended on procedural grounds because the competition of values makes substantive justification impossible. p128

+Direct democracy requires relative equality of participants. p129

+The extension of the franchise leads to diversity of political organisations.
+Competition amongst them leads to strict party apparatuses and the narrowing of policy options.
+Representatives become yes-men and party leadership becomes supreme. p135

+Schumpeter claimed that the common good was a fiction because people have different wants and different values. p147

+Lovers of democracy must clear their creed of make-believe that the people hold definite and rational beliefs on policy.
+The purpose of democracy is to choose which leaders are to govern. p149

+But a competitive system of elites is not a market.
+There are only a few 'sellers' and they set the price and range of goods on offer.
+This is a political oligopoly (Macpherson 1977 p 89)

+Justification p157

+  - democracy is a method of selecting a skilled political elite as well as a limit to their excesses

+Key features

+  - parliamentary government with strong executive
+  - competition between rival elites
+  - domination of party politics
+  - centrality of political leadership
+  - well trained civil service
+  - constitutional limits

+General conditions

+  - an industrial society
+  - fragmented social conflict
+  - poorly informed electorate
+  - emergence of skilled bureaucrats

+## Pluralist Democracy

+Democracy is the manifestation of competition amongst a web of competing individual and group interests - a polyarchy.

+Dahl defines power as a realistic relationship describing A's capacity to control B's responses (Dahl 1956 p 13)

+A majority is more than an arithmetic expression.
+It must also be able to take coordinated action to have power. p 161

+Elite's can't just rule arbitrarily - they are constrained by the underlying majority consensus that lays down the parameters of political life. p164

 ## Deliberative Democracy